 Lymphoma Coalition is committed to bringing equity in lymphoma across borders.
 To do this, we must accurately represent the current voices and values of patients and their caregivers when we work with healthcare professionals, researchers, industry and others.
 This knowledge is gathered through the Global Patient Survey.

 In addition, the results of past surveys have been used to inform published research papers, conference presentations and posters, patient resources, education materials and World Lymphoma Awareness Campaigns.
+The results of the GPS are shared in a Global Report, as well as regional reports.

 When 100 or more participants complete the survey from one country, a Country Report is created that highlights the findings, which can be used for local planning to ensure activities align with patients’ needs, as well as other advocacy efforts as needed.
 In addition, Lymphoma Coalition can support member organisations with data needs for therapy approvals.